-The airline had its bases at São Paulo’s two major airports, CGH and Guarulhos International Airport (GRU).
-The airline started operations on 12 November 1933.
+VASP had its bases at São Paulo’s two major airports, CGH and Guarulhos International Airport (GRU).
+The airline started operations on November 12, 1933.
 CGH was popularly known as Campo da VASP (VASP’s airfield) during its early years.

-VASP was the first airline to serve the interior of the state of São Paulo with two Monospar ST-4.
-At the start of the 1930s, it was the only carrier to operate with land planes in their service area.
+The airline was the first to serve the interior of the state of São Paulo with two Monospar ST-4s.
+At the start of the 1930s, it was the only carrier to operate aircraft in its service area.

 The Beginning: 1930s-1950s

 In the 1930s, the VASP service was a real undertaking due to the lack of suitable non-coastal airports.
 Many landing strips were improvised in flat pastures.
 In 1936, this emphasis on using only ground aircraft led to the construction of one of the most important airports in the world, CGH, located in the city of São Paulo, far from the coast.